leond558/Bank-API-Project/README.md

 - YOUR_SAVINGS_GOAL_NAME = the name you want to give to the savings goal
 - YOUR_SAVINGS_GOAL_AMOUNT = the amount that you want the savings goal to be
 - YOUR_ACCOUNT_INDEX = the index of the account for the customer you want to attach the savings goal to (0 is the first account)

+For both of these check that the quote marks are straight and not curly!!! ""

 A success message will then output detailing the creation of the savings goal and the amount from the round-up that has been deposited in it!